DominicTremblay/lhl-js-essentials/README.md

 # Express for our web server

 In our case, we're building a web server, more specifically a _chat 'server'_.
-So we need to listen for incoming HTTP requests and then send down the HTML, CSS and JavaScript that we wrote earlier for our chat client.
+So we need to listen for incoming HTTP requests and then send down the HTML, CSS and JavaScript that we have in the public folder for our chat client.

 While Node comes with basic HTTP handling support, a very (probably the most) popular third party library (called "modules" in the Node community) named **Express** is used by most developers writing Web servers in Node.
 This is what we are using here.